sandrovicente/bbk-pj/README.txt

         export MQ_PORT=61613        # default port
         export MQ_USER=admin        # default user
         export MQ_PASS=admin        # default password

-2. Run 'run_mr.sh' to start all MR processes in standalone mode.
+2. Run './run_mr.sh' to start all MR processes in standalone mode.
     It stores the lists of events (LEs) serialized in JSON format in $DEST (var/result) as 'full_le.dmp'

-3. Run 'viewer.sh' to check results.
+3. Run './viewer.sh' to check results.
 It allows the user to browse the LEs generated both in full and summary formats.

-4. Run 'run_push.sh' to push all results from 'run_mr.sh' into ElasticSearch
+4. Run './run_push.sh' to push all results from 'run_mr.sh' into ElasticSearch

-5. Run 'run_analysis.sh' to run the analysis.
-It stores results in DEST location as a_agg.csv - anomalies (HLEs) detected by checking performance counters a_summary.csv - anomalies (HLEs) detected by checking patterns in summarized LEs.
+5. Run './run_analysis.sh' to run the analysis.
+It stores results in $DEST location as: a_agg.csv - anomalies (HLEs) detected by checking performance counters a_summary.csv - anomalies (HLEs) detected by checking patterns in summarized LEs.

-6. Run 'run_analysis.sh Q' to run the analysis and send the HLEs to the ActiveMQ queue.
+6. Run './run_analysis.sh Q' to run the analysis and send the HLEs to the ActiveMQ queue.
 The default name for the queue is 'HLE'

-7. Run 'pull.sh' to retrieve all the contents from the 'HLE' ActiveMQ queue.
+7. Run './pull.sh' to retrieve all the contents from the 'HLE' ActiveMQ queue.

 == HADOOP mode